thatsdone/kusanagi/linux/rye/README.txt

   Here are several remarks.

-  * The in-kernel function 'nr_context_switches()' is not a publicly exported to general loadable kernel modules, so you have to get the address from your running kernel through /proc/kallsyms.
+  * The in-kernel function 'nr_context_switches()' is not a publicly exported one to general loadable kernel modules, so you have to get the address from your running kernel through /proc/kallsyms.

-  * CPU consumption rates are calculated as the same way with utilities contained in 'sysstat' package such as 'sar'.
+  * CPU consumption rates are calculated as the same way with common utilities included in 'sysstat' package such as 'sar'.
     That is, increased CPU time in a particular category such as user mode will be divided by total CPU time between two sampling timings, not by the actual interval time between the two timings.